viktorvan/viktorvan.github.io/_posts/2019-03-12-domain-modeling-with-fsharp.markdown

         | Active of ActiveCustomer
 ```

 Now, we are finally ready to move on to the domain logic.
-I am a proponent of separating I/O from domain logic so I will assume that any database calls are handled outside of our domain logic[^2].
+I am a proponent of separating I/O from domain logic so I will assume that any database calls are handled outside of our domain logic[^3].
 It won't be a "Service" in F# though, just a group of functions in a module.
 Let's go through them each in turn.

-I have added the type signatures above the functions because I think it really helps to see what's going on.

 ```fsharp
 // CustomerId -> Email -> InvitedCustomer